stackblitz/docs/docs/enterprise/user-management.md

 title: User Management
 ---

-# User Management
+# {{ $frontmatter.title }}

 ## Grant Admin Access to SSO Accounts

 After successful installation, StackBlitz EE comes with a single admin account that can be used for site administration.
-However, you'll likely want to grant admin access to at least one SSO-based account if you plan on using [custom starter projects](/enterprise/starter-projects).
+However, you'll likely want to grant admin access to at least one SSO-based account if you plan on using [custom starter projects](/guides/user-guide/starter-projects).

 You can do this with the following steps: